vverlapping caas Cosis hero illustration

 The solopreneur advantage?
 You can actually eliminate overlap fast.
 A team of 20 debating Asana vs Monday takes 3 months.
 You take 3 days.
 Use that asymmetry.
 Your overlapping-saas-costs comparison advantage isn't data—it's speed of decision.

-The Scorecard: Identifying Your Overlaps (Before Your CFO Does)
+The Scorecard: Identifying Your Overlaps (Before Your CTO Does)

 You need a framework.
 Here's the one that actually works: